Jade-Jones-dev/project4-optimise/notes.md

 * -added robots for indexing
 * -added titles to first and second page
 * -fixed typo freelance on page 2
+* - added labels, fixed input504- it is not email it is text input
 * removed &nbsp; &rsquo; unicode as it is not necessary